MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/deploy-viva-sales-d365.md

     ![Screenshot showing how to enable transcription in Teams admin center ](media/enable-transcription-teams.png "Screenshot showing how to enable transcription in Teams admin center.")

+## Step 4: Set up server-side synchronization of emails and appointments

+Viva Sales allows sellers to save Outlook emails and appointments to Dynamics 365.
+Saving Outlook activities to Dynamics 365 requires [server-side synchronization for emails and appointments](/power-platform/admin/set-up-server-side-synchronization-of-email-appointments-contacts-and-tasks) to be enabled.
+While sellers can enable server-side synchronization for their own mailboxes when they save Outlook activities to Dynamics 365 using Viva Sales for the first time, you can simplify their experience by setting up server-side synchronization of emails and appointments for all Viva Sales users.

+For information about enabling server-side synchronization, see [Connect to Exchange Online](/power-platform/admin/connect-exchange-online).

-## Step 4: Verify users have the right security roles
+## Step 5: Verify users have the right security roles

 If you're using the following out-of-the-box Dynamics 365 Sales security roles, no action is needed.
 Viva Sales privileges are added automatically for: